kermit-xrp/xFUND/README.md

 #### Summary

-This crowdfunding platform is a decentralized application (DApp) that is built on the XRP Ledger.
-It allows users to create and fund projects, and to receive payments in XRP.
-The platform is connected to the Xumm wallet API, which allows users to easily deposit and withdraw XRP from their wallets.
-The platform also uses Global ID for ID verification, which helps to ensure that the users on the platform are who they say they are.
+FundME is a decentralized crowdfunding platform that allows users to create and fund projects, and to receive payments in any cryptocurrency.
+The platform is built on the Flare Network, which is a scalable and interoperable blockchain that supports smart contracts.
+FundME uses the Flare Time Series Oracle and State Connector protocols to provide accurate and reliable data for projects, and to ensure that payments are processed securely and efficiently.

 #### Key Points

-- **`Decentralized:`** The platform is built on the XRP Ledger, which is a decentralized blockchain.
-This means that the platform is not controlled by any one entity, and it is not subject to censorship.
-- **`Easy to use:`** The platform is designed to be easy to use for both project creators and backers.
-Project creators can create a project in just a few minutes, and backers can fund projects with just a few clicks.
-- **`Secure:`** The platform uses Global ID for ID verification, which helps to ensure that the users on the platform are who they say they are.
-This helps to protect both project creators and backers from fraud.
-Benefits for new projects
+The FundME platform works as follows:

+- A user creates a project and specifies the amount of funding they need.
+- The user sets the terms of the funding, such as the minimum amount of funding required, the deadline for funding, and the rewards for contributors.
+- Contributors can then pledge their cryptocurrency to support the project.
+- If the project reaches its funding goal, the funds are released to the project creator.
+- If the project does not reach its funding goal, the funds are returned to the contributors.

+#### Key Functions

+The key functions of the FundME platform include:

+- Project creation: Users can create projects to raise funds for their ideas or businesses.
+- Project funding: Contributors can pledge their cryptocurrency to support projects.
+- Project rewards: Project creators can offer rewards to contributors, such as equity, tokens, or other benefits.
+- Dispute resolution: The platform provides a mechanism for resolving disputes between project creators and contributors.
+- Cross-chain compatibility: The platform is compatible with multiple cryptocurrencies, allowing contributors to fund projects using their preferred currency.

 #### The crowdfunding platform provides a number of benefits for new projects, including: